 Bio for Lucas Meachem, Baritone

-A regular performer across Europe, Meachem has made recent debuts with the Vienna State Opera as the title role in Il barbiere di Siviglia, Opéra National de Paris as the title role in Britten’s Billy Budd, Bayerische Staatsoper as Count Almaviva in Le nozze di Figaro, Teatro Real de Madrid in the world premier of El Viaje a Simorgh by José María Sánchez-Verdúand, and with the Royal Opera House, Covent Garden as Aeneas in Dido & Aeneas, which was released on DVD in 2009 on the Opus Arte label.
+A regular performer across Europe, Meachem has made recent debuts with the Vienna State Opera as the title role in Il barbiere di Siviglia, Opéra National de Paris as the title role in Britten’s Billy Budd, Bayerische Staatsoper as Count Almaviva in Le nozze di Figaro, Teatro Real de Madrid in the world premier of El Viaje a Simorgh by José María Sánchez-Verdúand.
+A favorite of audiences in London, Meachem has appeared with the Royal Opera House, Covent Garden as the title role in Il barbiere di Siviglia, Marcello in La bohème, and as Aeneas in Dido & Aeneas, which was released on DVD in 2009 on the Opus Arte label.
 Additional performances in Europe include Orestes in Iphigenie en Tauride, and Fritz/Frank in Korngold’s Die tote Stadt with the Teatro Real de Madrid, Wolfram von Eschenbach in Tannhäuser with Théâtre du Capitole Toulouse, the title role in Eugene Onegin with Opéra National de Montpellier, and the title role in Don Giovanni with the Glyndebourne Festival.

 In 2013 Meachem toured in a concert version of Tchaikovsky’s Iolanta with performances in eleven of Europe’s most important musical centers including Vienna, Munich, Paris, Berlin, and Amsterdam.
-Additional concert performances in Europe include the Fauré Requiem with the Maggio Musicale Fiorentino under Seiji Ozawa, with whom he also performed Wolfram in Tannhäuser at the Saito Kinen Festival in Tokyo, and Carmina Burana with the Accademia Nazionale di Santa Cecilia, conducted by Rafael Frühbeck de Burgos.
-In the United States, Meachem has sung with the St. Louis Symphony in Carmina Burana and Zemlinsky’s Lyric Symphony, the San Francisco Symphony in concert performances of Gilbert and Sullivan’s Iolanthe, the American Symphony Orchestra in the U.S. premiere of Ferdinand Hiller’s oratorio The Destruction of Jerusalem at Avery Fisher Hall, the New York Philharmonic in Bach’s St. Matthew Passion under Kurt Masur, and with the St. Louis, Pittsburgh, and Seattle Symphonies in performances of Carmina Burana.
+The tour was revived in 2015 for additional performances in Lucerne, Copenhagen, Monte Carlo, and London.
+Additional concert performances in Europe include the Fauré Requiem with the Maggio Musicale Fiorentino under Seiji Ozawa, with whom he also performed Wolfram in Tannhäuser at the Saito Kinen Festival in Tokyo, Carmina Burana with the Accademia Nazionale di Santa Cecilia, conducted by Rafael Frühbeck de Burgos, and a concert with tenor Joseph Calleja for the Haná Opera Festival in Prostějov, Czech Republic.

 Born in North Carolina, Lucas Meachem studied music at Appalachian State University, the Eastman School of Music and Yale University before becoming an Adler fellow with the San Francisco Opera.
-He currently makes his home in New York City.